-- To provide Christian teaching for children so that they can develop religious understanding and beliefs that are relevant for their whole life, and which build upon the distinctive Christian ethos of the school. - To promote the spiritual, moral, cultural, and social development of children so that through the development of their own sense of identity, worth, personal values and beliefs, they can be responsible members of the wider community and have a positive effect on the ethos of the school.

-- To help children to learn about, understand, respect and value other people's beliefs and cultures. - To develop the ability to reflect on and communicate issues of truth, belief and faith.
+- To provide teaching about the Christian Faith and the other principle Faiths for children so that they can develop religious knowledge and understanding that are relevant for their whole life, and which build upon the distinctive Christian ethos of the school. - To promote the spiritual, moral, cultural, and social development of children so that through the development of their own sense of identity, worth, personal values and beliefs, they can be responsible members of the wider community and have a positive effect on the ethos of the school. - To help children to learn about, understand, respect and value other people's beliefs and cultures. - To develop the ability to reflect on and communicate issues of truth, belief and faith.